Jeremy-Huff-Author/Jeremy-Huff-Author.github.io/blog/posts/my-writing-toolbox/index.md

-As I dive back into novel writing, I’ve pulled together a collection of tools to support the process—from outlining and drafting to editing and publishing.
+As I dive back into novel writing, I’ve pulled together a collection of tools to support the process—from outlining and drafting to editing and manuscript preparation.
 I’ll likely write dedicated posts about some of these tools in the future, but here’s a high-level overview of what I’m using right now.

 ## Writing & Organization